 for their ambitions.
 Beyond the hourglass

-shape their body will take.
+shape their body would take.
 Life offers more

-than wineglass Queen For The Day door prize hopes.
+than wineglass Queen For A Day door prize hopes.

 But perhaps it comes of being born in